 Marketing Qualified Lead (MQL)

 For easy and smooth communication with prospects, Lead Nurturing Campaigns are crucial.
 In nurturing leads, ensure that you have highly informative and educational content.
 You can use drip campaigns, webinars, and newsletters as the advantage that will put your marketing team above other teams.
-They will help the team in qualifying leads as well as finding the right time for their problem to be discussed.
-Ensure that you have different levels of the leads score so that when the prospects hit a certain level; they are taken to the stage for Sales Qualified Leads.
+They will help the team in qualifying leads as well as finding the right time to discuss their problem.
+Ensure that you have different levels of the leads score so that when the prospects and others hit a certain level you can move them close to Sales Qualified Leads.

-Learn more: There will be instances where there will be an abundance of MQL.
-From Tom Wentworth’s article, Why I’m Killing the Marketing Qualified Lead, you can get interesting points.
-From my point of view, if the average deal size is very large and customers cannot perform self-trail for the solutions you offer, you can use marketing assets to generate leads, and you will find this to be very effective.
 However, if the solution you are selling is self-service such as Slack, Google Apps, or Dropbox, you can ignore lead forms and drive customers to the product directly.
-Even so, you will still be required to give a lot of priority as well as to nurture the growth in numbers of the people coming for your product.
+Even so, you still need to give a lot of priority and nurture the growth of the people coming for your product.
 You can also read Why We’re Throwing Out All of Our Lead Forms and Making Content Free by David Cancel and Dave Gerhardt from Drift so that you can have more takes on the matter.

-To move to the next level, the action required is for the lead score to reach the target stated so that it can be moved to the next stage of SQL.
+To move to the next level, the lead score should reach the target state.
+Only then you can move it to the close next stage of SQL.

 Sales Qualified Lead (SQL)